-Traveling to Austin in the 1850s, legendary landscape architect Frederick Law Olmsted wrote, "the country around the town is rolling and pictures que, with many agreeable views of distant hills and a pleasant sprinkling of wood over prairie slopes" (Olmsted, 1857).
-Since then, Austin's natural landscape has changed greatly from a "sprinkling of wood over prairie slopes" to a forested city.
-This forestation is a result of human activities and a level of support for our urban forest throughout history.
-The importance of trees to Austinites is largely solidified in historical events and
+Traveling to Austin in the 1850s, the legendary landscape architect Frederick Law Olmsted wrote, "the country around the town is rolling and picturesque, with many agreeable views of distant hills and a pleasant sprinklingofwoodoverprairieslopes" (Olmsted, 1978).Sincethen,Austin's natural landscape has changed greatly from a "sprinkling of wood over prairie slopes" to a forested city.
+This forestation is a result of the human activities and level of support for our urban forest throughout history.
+The importance of trees to Austinites is largely solidified in historical events and City rules initiated by local residents.
+These human actions continue to impact local policies and goals in preserving a healthy urban forest citywide.
+The following timeline details important historical events impacting Austin's urban forest over the years.
+City rules initiated by local residents.
+These human actions continue to impact local policies and goals in preserving a healthy urban forest citywide.
+The following timeline details important historical events impact local policies and goals in preserving a healthy urban forest citywide.
+The following timeline details important historical events impacting Austin's urban forest over the years.